 With the liveaboard option becoming increasingly popular in recent years, some marinas will even market themselves as liveaboard marinas.
 For instance, Regatta Pointe in Palmetto, FL, presents itself as “Florida’s Premier Live Aboard & Large Boat Marina.”
 To accommodate such boaters, the marina offers multiple clubhouses, showers, an exercise facility, wireless internet, a pool, laundry services, restaurants and other businesses.
 Other marinas like St. Petersburg’s Municipal Marina don’t necessarily advertise themselves as a liveaboard marina, but have naturally developed a very active liveaboard community (complete with a multi-year waiting list!).
 This isn’t completely unusual, so depending on your area or region, be sure to research all the options.
 Note, at the bottom of this article, we have a variety of marina options located around Florida as a starting point for your search.

-The following are common questions regarding boat and yacht storage:
+The following are frequently asked questions regarding boat and yacht storage:

 Can you bring an outside crew to clean or work on the boat?

 The answer is typically no on this due to the storage facility’s own liability protection, but be sure to ask this question before signing a contract.
 Light cleaning and simple maintenance work on your own is usually fine.

 If you have a boat in high and dry storage, how long does it take to launch?